ASECS Committees, 2025–2026 (2026-2027 forthcoming)

 - ·Benjamin Pauley

-Program Committee for Annual Meeting, Philadelphia 2026
+Program Committee for Annual Meeting

-Deadlines/Timeframe: The committee reviews submissions for the Program to the Annual Meeting, usually due in the summer; and helps prepare the schedule and program for distribution 2-3 months before the Annual Meeting.
+- The committee reviews submissions for the Program to the Annual Meeting, usually due in the summer.

 2025-2026 Committee